phpseclib/phpseclib.github.io/docs/ssh2/commands.md

 $ansi->appendString($ssh->read());
 ```

-A table of special characters and the keys they correspond to can be found at [SSH2 Special Characters](special-chars.md).
+A table of special characters and the keys they correspond to can be found at [Special Characters](special-chars.md).
 The output of the above program is as follows:

 <iframe
   src="/html/ansi3.html"